 The bikers tow the bus to what turns out to be an abandoned farmhouse.
 All seems innocuous until Al runs over the bus driver’s neck.
 Now Jay and the girls are murder witnesses, and the brothers aren’t the types to leave loose ends.
 They herd everyone into the farmhouse and the terror begins.

-Out of everyone in the movie, the bikers get the most development while the girls are given little explanation.
+Out of everyone in the movie, the bikers get the most development while the girls recieve little explanation.
 They exist to be victimized, hopefully finding reprieve at the end.
 We learn that Bobbie/Promiscuous Blonde (Dina Ousley) is well-disciplined in the carnal arts.
 At one point she tries using sex to keep the captors satisfied, which backfires.
-Brunette Virgin is just that, Promiscious Blonde’s Christian parallel opposite.
-As for Other Blonde, I often got her mixed up with Promiscous Blonde.
+Brunette Virgin is just that, Promiscuous Blonde’s Christian parallel opposite.
+As for Other Blonde, I often got her mixed up with Promiscuous Blonde.
 I don’t recall Raven Hair ever being spoken to or doing much of anything at any point.

 Likewise, the Titular Teacher doesn’t contribute much either.
 Her role is to bookend the beginning and end of the movie by showing grit and fortitude.
 Otherwise she’s as much in the background as the other females.
 According to IMDB, the alternate video release title was Deadly Field Trip.
 I find it more fitting.